 Over a 30-year career in Engineering and Construction I’ve experienced first-hand the challenges that bid consortia, project teams and businesses corporate and smaller face in building effective Management Capability.

-The circumstances may differ – for example bids and projects are all about time pressure and having to hit deadlines come what may, whereas in business it’s the ebb and flow of growth that most requires effective steerage.
+The circumstances may differ – for example bids and projects are all about time pressure and having to deliver on time come what may, whereas the ebb and flow of business growth requires effective steerage.
 How this plays out every day though is pretty much the same:

 - dealing with the pain of pulling proposals together without descending into blind panic as deadlines loom